Skip to main content

 Building a Magical Support Router (Code Walkthrough)

-• product_info: Ask about wand types, features, materials
+• product_info: wand types, features, materials

-• technical_support: Malfunctioning spells, reversed transformations, etc.
+• technical_support: malfunctioning spells, reversed transformations

 1. The Wand Product Catalogue